Health Systems Academy

 The courses that students will be taking during the first year are: Principles of Biomedical Science (PBS) investigates the mysterious death of Anna Garcia.
 Throughout the course students will explore human physiology, biology, medicine, and research process.
 Student will design their own experiments and learn about genetic disorders.
 Human Body Systems (HBS) focus on the interconnection between the different body systems.
 Students will model the human body systems, look at the structure and function of various organs, complete labs, and practice working with lab reports.

 What is a typical day in year II of the biomedical pathway?

 The courses that students will be taking during the second year are: Medical Interventions (MI) looks at how to screen and evaluate code in human DNA: how to prevent, diagnose and treat cancer, and how to prevail when the organs of the body begins to fail.
 The interventions are showcased across generations of a family and provide a look at the past, present, and future or the biomedical sciences.
 Biomedical Innovation (BI) this is the capstone course for the Biomedical pathway.
 In this course students will apply their knowledge and skills to answer questions or solve problems related to the biomedical sciences.
 The focus of the topics will be around clinical medicine, physiology, biomedical engineering and public health.

 Location: CHI Health Midlands Hospital

 Transportation: Students must provide their own transportation.

-Prerequisites: On track for graduation, successful completion of biology and physical science.
+Prerequisites: On track for graduation, successful completion of biology and chemistry.

 Credit Options: High school credit, Certified Nursing Assistant License and Professional Rescuer CPR